suncoast-devs/handbook/assignments/all-cards-on-deck-cs.md

 If we were going to write an _algorithm_ for this we would write something like:

 ```
-make n = number of cards in our deck
+numberOfCards = length of our deck

-for rightIndex from n - 1 down to 1 do:
+for rightIndex from numberOfCards - 1 down to 1 do:
-  leftIndex = random integer that is greater than or equal to 0 and LESS than rightIndex
+  leftIndex = random integer that is greater than or equal to 0 and LESS than rightIndex.
+See the section "How do we get a random integer")

   Now swap the values at rightIndex and leftIndex by doing this:
-    leftCard = the value from deck[rightIndex]
+    leftCard = the value from deck[leftIndex]
-    rightCard = the value from deck[leftIndex]
+    rightCard = the value from deck[rightIndex]
-    deck[rightIndex] = rightCard
+    deck[rightIndex] = leftCard
-    deck[leftIndex] = leftCard
+    deck[leftIndex] = rightCard
 ```

 _hint:_ understand the algorithm before you try to implement it.